 - Most clergy in the Disciples of Christ (from the Stone-Campbell tradition)

-- Nearly all of the few remaining Christian clergy who affiliate with the Unitarian Universalist Association—that group identifies themselves as the “UU Christian Fellowship”
+There are also a few congregations in the ‘Council of Christian Churches Within the Unitarian Universalist Association,’ and some Christian clergy who affiliate with the Unitarian Universalist Association—that group identifies themselves as the “UU Christian Fellowship.”

 Liberal CU congregations are frequently known for their hospitality, sense of inclusion, and their concerted efforts to reach and care for those in their community.
 Their social and political views tend to be as “Progressive” (varying types of socialist) as their theology.